DeChambeau flattered by role in golf’s rule-change proposals

 “When you go to the fringe limits of the rules,” he added, “there will be conversations about it, for sure.”

-The USGA and the R&A on Tuesday released their “Distance Insights Project,” which revealed a steady increase in distance for more than 100 years — with average gains of about 30 yards by PGA Tour players in the last 25 years — and golf courses that keep expanding.
+The USGA and the R&A on Tuesday announced three proposals and six areas of interest involving the modern game.
+This comes one year after their “Distance Insights Project” revealed a steady increase in distance for more than 100 years — with average gains of about 30 yards by PGA Tour players in the last 25 years — and golf courses that keep expanding.

 Intent on not targeting player-related factors such as improved athleticism, the governing bodies are instead looking closer at golf equipment as they seek solutions to limiting distances.

 Among the possibilities is a local rule that could limit the length of the shaft to no more than 46 inches, down from 48 inches.
-DeChambeau has been testing a 48-inch driver, though he has yet to use it in competition.
+DeChambeau had been testing a 48-inch driver, though he has yet to use it in competition.

-“It’s funny, I’m sure there’s a lot of excitement about me having a potentially controversial thought on it but I don’t,” said DeChambeau, speaking on a video call from Saudi Arabia where he is competing in the Saudi International on the European Tour starting Thursday.
+“It’s funny, I’m sure there’s a lot of excitement about me having a potentially controversial thought on it but I don’t,” said DeChambeau, speaking on a video call from Saudi Arabia, where he is competing in the Saudi International on the European Tour starting Thursday.
 “I think it’s a really cool thought process.
 It’s a little flattering, in a sense, because I did talk about that 48-inch driver for so long, and it just didn’t work for me the way I wanted it to.

 “As it’s played out, I think it’s really cool to see that there’s some change off of the conversations that I’ve had.”